-Dutch financial firms, such as BNG Bank and its subsidiaries, operate under the supervision of the ECB, DNB, the AFM and the SRB.
+BNG Bank operates under the supervision of the ECB, DNB, the AFM and the SRB.
 The Dutch regulatory supervision consists of prudential supervision and conduct of business supervision.
-Prudential supervision is performed by the ECB in cooperation with DNB, while the conduct supervision is performed by the AFM.
+Prudential supervision is performed by the ECB in cooperation with DNB while market conduct supervision is performed by the AFM.